thomasrodland/TMA4268/README.md

 # TMA4268

-Projects done in R during the spring semester of 22 in the course TMA4268 statistical learning at the Norwegian University of Science and Technology.
+Projects done in R during the spring semester of 22 in the course TMA4268 Statistical learning at the Norwegian University of Science and Technology.